Cast Out The Nations In Your Promised Land

 The Lord also told me that there were nations/giants in the land.
 They were mighty and stronger than me, but He will go before me as a consuming fire to destroy the giants.

 I obeyed the Lord and entered into my destiny.

-However, it has been over three years now I feel as if I am still battling the giants in the land.
+However, it has been over three years and I feel as if I am still battling the giants in the land.

-I am still struggling financially and every now and then, the devil tried to throw me back into the wilderness.
+I am still struggling financially and every now and then, the devil tries to throw me back into the wilderness.

 So I decided to ask the Lord what is happening because I cannot understand why I am still struggling and I have been obedient to Him in everything He told me to do.

 When the Lord your God brings you into the land which you go to possess, and has cast out many nations before you, the Hittites and the Girgashites and the Amorites and the Canaanites and the Perizzites and the Hivites and the Jebusites, seven nations greater and mightier than you.
 (Deuteronomy 7:1)